15 Top-Rated Hiking Trails near Columbus, OH

 9. Conkles Hollow Nature Preserve

 The hiking trail that runs through Conkles Hollow Nature Preserve in southern Ohio is a 45-minute drive from Columbus but worth it for a day outdoors.
-Nestled in the Hocking Hills Region, which is one of the most popular areas for hiking in all of Ohio, the trails through this preserve are especially beautiful.
+Nestled in the Hocking Hills Region, which is one of the most popular Ohio State Parks and areas for hiking in all of the state, the trails through this preserve are especially beautiful.

 This is an aggressive trail not recommended for beginners due to the steep sandstone cliffs and 200-foot drop-offs that make this trail challenging and stunning.
 There is an upper and lower gorge trail, each with unique plant and wildlife characteristics.
 This is a recommended trail if you are looking for lots of natural challenges and if you have done the other trails in the area.